firevale/kaffy/README.md

 If you're upgrading from an earlier version to v0.9, you need to replace your `:schemas` with `:resources`.

-If you don't specify a `resources` option in your configs, Kaffy will try to auto-detect your schemas and your admin modules.
+If you don't specify a `resources` option in your configs, Kaffy2 will try to auto-detect your schemas and your admin modules.
 Admin modules should be in the same namespace as their respective schemas in order for kaffy to detect them.
 For example, if you have a schema `MyApp.Products.Product`, its admin module should be `MyApp.Products.ProductAdmin`.

 Otherwise, if you'd like to explicitly specify your schemas and their admin modules, you can do like the following: